Minimally Invasive Office BPH Procedures

 Microwave Thermotherapy

-There will surely be new office treatments coming later for enlarged prostate symptoms, but for now, we have continued to offer TUNA as our mainstay for the reasons mentioned above and CoolWave Thermotherapy in very specific circumstances.
+There will surely be new office treatments coming later for enlarged prostate symptoms, and many have come and gone.
+But for now, our go to office procedure is the REZUM and at times the TUNA/PROSTIVA for the reasons mentioned above.
 We offer and can perform all of the above treatments, and are happy to discuss what is right for the individual patient in each case.